 - Introduce you to EPI’s work and promote future student courses to our program sites.

 Each professional development program is 8 days in length.
-Accepted applicants are required to pay a $250 program fee prior to November 1st, which covers all meals, lodging, and activities while on course.
+Accepted applicants are required to pay a program fee prior to November 1st ($250 for Yellowstone; $350 for Baja & Costa Rica), which covers all meals, lodging, and activities while on course.
 Each participant is also responsible for purchasing his/her own round-trip airfare to the designated program city; all other costs are paid by EPI.
 There is no cost to apply.

 Eligibility: Teachers from any country are welcome to apply.
 While EPI's programs focus on students in grades 7-12, applications from teachers at any educational level are welcome.

 Focus Area: Natural Resource Management & Sustainable Development - March 3-10, 2018

 The southern Baja peninsula offers a wide variety of marine wildlife and unique terrestrial ecosystems.
 You will camp in the dunes along Magdalena Bay, one of the primary calving waters for North Pacific Gray Whales.
 A strong traditional fishing culture shares these rich waters with a resident green sea turtle population, and our program helps support local fishermen's efforts to monitor and evaluate the status of these populations.